 Mr. Knapp completed Orff-Schulwerk Level I, II and III at Hofstra University and Orff-Schulwerk Master Class at the University of Memphis' Rudi E. Scheidt School.
 He completed Kodály Level I, II and III, and FAME First Steps in Music, Conversational Solfege Beginning/Advanced Music Literacy, at the University of Hartford's Hartt School of Music.
 Craig completed Level I & II of the Doreen Rao Choral Music Experience Institute at Ithaca College.
 He completed Level I, II and III in World Music Drumming and Level I in Technology Institute for Music Educators (TI:ME).

 Mr. Knapp is a Past-President of SCMEA (Suffolk County Music Educators’ Association).
-Craig is actively involved with NYSSMA (New York State School Music Association), currently serving on their Curriculum Committee.
+Craig is actively involved with NYSSMA (New York State School Music Association), and served on their Curriculum Committee from 2012-2022.
 He served as the Administrative Program Coordinator for the Orff-Schulwerk Summer Studies Program at Hofstra University from 2005-2019 and served two terms as the Membership Chairperson for LIAOSA (Long Island Chapter of the American Orff-Schulwerk Association).
-Craig is a Lifetime Member of OAKE and currently serves on the OAKE National Conference Choir Committee.
+Craig is a Lifetime Member of OAKE and served on the OAKE National Conference Choir Committee from 2019-2021.
 He is also a Lifetime Member of ACDA and has served three terms as chairperson for the ACDA Eastern Division Elementary Honor Choir, two terms as NY-ACDA Repertoire and Standards Chairperson for Children's Choirs, and two terms as Long Island Regional Representative for the New York Chapter.
-Mr. Knapp is also a founding member of FAME where he is a Lifetime Member and has served on their Board of Directors as Member at Large.
+Mr. Knapp is also a founding member of FAME where he is a Lifetime Member and has served on their Board of Directors as President-Elect and Member at Large.
 Craig is the only music educator to simultaneously hold Lifetime Memberships in ACDA, FAME and OAKE.

-Mr. Knapp is currently a member of the following professional music education organizations: ACDA, Americans for the Arts, AMTA, AOSA (LIAOSA), ARS, ATMI, Chorus America, DSA, ECMMA, FAME, GIML, IFCM, ISME, MTNA, NAfME, NATS, NMEA, NYSSMA, OAKE (KONY), SCMEA, and TI:ME.
+Mr. Knapp is currently a member of the following professional music education organizations: ACDA, AES, Americans for the Arts, AMTA, AOSA (LIAOSA), ARS, ATMI, Chorus America, DSA, ECMMA, FAME, GIML, IFCM, ISME, MTNA, NAfME, NATS, NMEA, NYSCAME (Suffolk), NYSSMA, OAKE (KONY), SCMEA, and TI:ME.

 Copyright © 2019 Craig Knapp Music Education - All Rights Reserved.